97Cweb/lobbyScreen/README.md

-logo.png - logo added to bottom left, below news rss feed - configurable source, uses surfing waves: https://surfing-waves.com/feed.htm MUST BE CONFIGURED ON THEIR SITE DUE TO CACHING REQUIREMENTS weather  - configurable source, uses forecast7: https://forecast7.com/en/42d31n83d04/windsor/
+logo.png - logo added to bottom left, below news

+rss feed - configurable source, uses surfing waves: https://surfing-waves.com/feed.htm **MUST BE CONFIGURED ON THEIR SITE DUE TO CACHING REQUIREMENTS**
+Any rss feed can be dropped in, its on the internet.
+This is just the easiest to use I found

+weather  - configurable source, uses forecast7: https://forecast7.com/en/42d31n83d04/windsor/

-Note: I am not responsible for their content, if theirs breaks, this will also
+*Note: I am not responsible for their content, if theirs breaks, this will also*

 ![lobbyScreen](https://i.imgur.com/mMNvqJ9.png)